carpentries-incubator/data-harvesting-for-agriculture/_episodes/06-Experimental-Design.md

 Now we will design our own experiments to do on our plots.
-The only files we need for the trial design are the boundary file, and ab line.
+The only files we will need for the trial design are the boundary file, and ab line.

 <!-- JPN: add in if we have time: In addition, as long as we know the actual direction the machines
 will be driven on the field, we can create our own AB line with a function. -->